sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

 === Projects ===

-tbd.
+The specific problems addressed at this workshop will be decided upon the interests of the participants.
+The following general topics are proposed:

+- Review any outstanding patches

+- Create tutorials

+- Implement existing algorithms

+- Determine next steps

 === Location ===

 Florida Institute of Technology, Melbourne, FL.
-Housing will be provided close to campus at the Hilton Melbourne Rialto Place.

 More detailed information coming soon.